How Long Does a Settlement Take?

 - Signing a release form.
 A personal injury settlement release form is an agreement you make to not pursue further damages against a defendant in exchange for the settlement from the insurance company.

-- Your lawyer receives the settlement check.
+- Your lawyer receives the personal injury settlement check.
 This usually takes four to six weeks to arrive.
 The personal injury lawyer gets paid first before divvying up the rest of the settlement.

 - Your lienholders are paid.
 If you received settlement funding (i.e., a loan), medical treatment without paying up front, or if your health insurance company paid medical bills on your behalf, then your lawyer is required to pay them before issuing payment to you.
 Your lawyer will work to negotiate your bills and then pay your lienholders.

-Once more, the more complicated your case, the more likely it is for your settlement to be delayed.
+Once more, when considering “how long does a personal injury settlement take,” the more complicated your case, the more likely it is for your settlement to be delayed.
 Medical malpractice cases, for example, often take years to resolve due to a variety of complicated factors that are unique to those types of cases.

 How To Figure Out the Average Settlement Time of a Personal Injury Case